What’s the Best Life Insurance for a 62-Year-Old Male?

 With that being said, it’s important now more than ever to make sure you have a life insurance policy in place in case something were to ever happen to you.
 We won’t lie, it’s going to be harder to receive affordable rates at age 62 versus age 30, but that doesn’t mean it’s impossible!

-Here at JRC, we work with over 45 different life insurance companies, and have no doubt we can find a company that fits your needs.
+Here at JRC, we work with 63 different life insurance companies, and have no doubt we can find a company that fits your needs.

-This article will discuss which types of life insurance are best for a 62-year-old male, as well as some sample quotes for each type.
+This article will discuss which types of life insurance are best for a 62-year-old male.
+We also included some sample quotes for each form of coverage.

 Say you don’t have any plans on leaving an inheritance, but still have a bit of your mortgage that that hasn’t been paid off.
 You don't want all your retirement money to go towards that, so instead you buy a 10 or 15-year term policy.
 In this scenario, a term life insurance policy would make more sense.